LorraineGoveas/Spill/CSC648-848 Section 01 Spring 2018 Milestone1 Team 06.md

 ![Competitive Analysis](dist/assets/img/CompetitiveAnalysisTable.jpg)

 Spill will be competitive in the current market by providing a superior interactive map and user image uploading.
-Spill's interactive map shall allow for local, regional, or national views as desired, and filter results according to user queries.
+Spill's interactive map shall allow for local, regional, or national views as appropriate, and filter results according to user queries.
 Spill's user focus will allow users to view issues most relevant to them.
-Spill's voting mechanic will allow users to prioritize incidents which they believe are relevant to other users, which will enable Agencies to take proper actions accordingly.
 Spill's image uploading functionality will provide additional information, allowing Agencies and users to have a clearer understanding of the incident.

-<br><br><br><br><br><br><br><br><br><br><br><br><br>
+<br><br><br><br><br><br><br>

 ## High-Level System Architecture